 This article remains the copyright property of Prospect Law Ltd and Prospect Advisory Ltd and neither the article nor any part of it may be published or copied without the prior written permission of the directors of Prospect Law and Prospect Advisory.

 This article is not intended to constitute legal or other professional advice and it should not be relied on in any way.
-The above is only a very brief summary of some of the principal changes the Home Office has announced.
-Please contact us for further detail, or if we can assist you in connection with any of the applications mentioned in this article.

 For more information or assistance with a particular query, please in the first instance contact Adam Mikula on 020 7947 5354 or by email on firstname.lastname@example.org.